aimms/documentation/webui/widget-header.rst

     The Gantt Chart does not support the scrollable area when downloading the image.

-    For both these cases try expanding the widget to full screen mode and then downloading the image.
+    For both these cases try expanding the widget to full-screen mode and then downloading the image.

 Download CSV |download-csv|